 Some patients may experience sensitivity or swelling after the treatment, so proper medication will be prescribed.
 A follow-up appointment should be scheduled accordingly.
 Always practice good oral hygiene such as regular tooth brushing, flossing, and dental checkups.
-Generally speaking, most root canal treated teeth last as long as your natural teeth.

 Some patients experience the pain but it goes away with the help of antibiotics, but it doesn't mean that the infection no longer exists.
-Root Canal is designed to disinfect the inside of the tooth and stop spreading of the infection.
+Root Canal treatment is designed to disinfect the inside of the tooth and stop the spreading of the infection.

 If a tooth that needs root canal treatment is left untreated, serious infections can result.
 When an infection is left untreated, it’s more likely to spread to the other areas of the mouth, putting your overall health at risk and could in very rare circumstances cause life-threatening complications.